Cesar Victora: Later career

 In 1997, Victora became the Senior Technical Advisor for the Multi-Country Evaluation of the Integrated Management of Childhood Illness Strategy at World Health Organization, Geneva, a study that involved 12 countries.
 He coordinated the Lancet/Bellagio Child Survival Series in 2003 and later became one of the founding members of Countdown to 2015: Maternal, Newborn and Child Health initiative.

 Victora began teaching at Bloomberg School of Public Health, Johns Hopkins University in 2007.
 In 2008, he stepped down from his position of the Head of the WHO Collaborating Centre at the Federal University of Pelotas.
 Victora became professor emeritus at the Federal University of Pelotas in 2009 and in 2012, Oxford University made him an Honorary Fellow.
 From 2011 to 2014, he served as the President of the International Epidemiological Association.
 In 2014, he also started teaching at the Harvard TH Chan School of Public Health as Visiting Professor.

 At the Federal University of Pelotas, Victora coordinates the International Center for Equity in Health.
 He has over 680 peer-reviewed publications and is a member of the editorial boards of several journals, including The Lancet.
 More recently, his long-term birth cohorts documented the benefits of breastfeeding for adult intelligence, education and income.
 Victora also made important contributions on how to evaluate the impact of health programs on child mortality, and on the study of social inequalities in child health.
 As of 2017, he currently leads the International Center for Equity in Health.

 Personal life

 Victora's work is based in Pelotas where he lives with his wife Mariangela Silveira, an obstetrician.
-His son, Gabriel Victora is an assistant professor at Rockefeller University and a 2017 MacArthur Fellow.
+His son, Gabriel Victora is a professor at Rockefeller University and a 2017 MacArthur Fellow.